MatthewCookUNR/Local-Proxy-Network/README.md

 # Project Overview
-The main goal of the project is to allow devices in a network to communicate with each other in a way that is programmed by the users themselves.
+The project aims to create a proxy network that allows the server owner to customize how users communicate.
 Clients establish a TCP connection with a server to perform actions such as registering, deregistering, messaging, and querying for data.
 The server is connected to a SQLite database to save user data and provide information to clients.
 The clients will be able to use a GUI to perform actions in the proxy network.

 ### Network Diagram
 <p align="left">